tvlfyi/tvix/castore/docs/data-model.md

 All three message types have a `name` field, specifying the (base)name of the element (which MUST not contain slashes or null bytes, and MUST not be '.' or '..').
-For reproducibility reasons, the lists MUST be sorted by that name and also MUST be unique across all three lists.
+For reproducibility reasons, the lists MUST be sorted by that name and the name MUST be unique across all three lists.

 In addition to the `name` field, the various *Node messages have the following
 fields: